SriviharReddy/GenAI_GUI/README.md

 # Multi-Provider Chatbot UI

 This is a simple web interface for interacting with multiple LLM providers (Google Gemini, OpenAI, Anthropic, Groq, and OpenRouter) using Streamlit and LangChain.
-The application has been refactored to follow object-oriented programming principles, making it more maintainable and extensible.
+The application has been refactored to follow object-oriented programming principles and a modular architecture, making it more maintainable and extensible.
 This project was created as part of my learning journey to practice working with LLMs, web interfaces, and API integration.

 ## Features